 “Fine musicianship, well-crafted original material and great harmonies.
 And (these) ladies radiate charisma!”
 (Patty Castle, Victoria Folk Guild)

 Genevieve is a Cowichan Valley based singer-songwriter crafting tales of love, loss and rural living in between raising her three sons, harvesting veggies and hauling firewood.
 Though based in an old-time country traditon, Genevieve’s music focus’s on strong lyrics that speak to current politics and modern relationships.
-Genevieve’s song “Down Down Down” won the BC Musician Songwriting competition and was a finalist in the Country/Bluegrass category of the International Acoustic Music Awards.
+Genevieve’s song “Down Down Down” won the 2017 BC Musician Songwriting competition and was a finalist in the Country/Bluegrass category of the 2017 International Acoustic Music Awards.
 Genevieve’s debut solo album “Updraft” garnered a 2014 Producer of the Year Award for Marc Atkinson, and her political food and farming song “Farmer Ain’t in the Dell” was nominated for Country Recording of the Year at the Vancouver Island Music Awards.
-In March 2015, Genevieve was the feature Open Mic artist on the popluar website FolkAlley.
+In March 2015, Genevieve was the feature Open Mic artist on the popular website FolkAlley.
 Genevieve heads up two bands: Genevieve and the Wild Sundays and the Twisted Vine String Band and is a long-time member of the multi-award winning Balkan Babes.